Comme Ils Disent

 I tidy up, I wash, I wipe

-Occasionally, I also sew
+Occasionally, I also stitch

-With the machine
+With a (sewing) machine

 I'm a bit of a decorator